Mortal Shell Review

 Mortal Shell 8

 For those unfamiliar, stamina is used for every action taken, be it swinging your weapon using light or heavy attacks, sprinting, or dodging.
-Resolve is a unique resource in Mortal Shell, used for weapon abilities, and regenerated by dealing damage or consuming items.
-Speaking of items, you are encouraged to use them to gain familiarity with it.
-The more you use it, the more details and effects that are revealed.
-It helps sell the game’s mystery, and I recommend not spoiling yourself by looking up consumable item lists.
+Resolve is a unique resource in Mortal Shell, used for weapon abilities and regenerated by dealing damage or consuming items.
+Speaking of items, you are encouraged to use them to gain familiarity with them.
+The more you use them, the more details and effects that are revealed.
+It helps sell the game's mystery, and I recommend not spoiling yourself by looking up consumable item lists.

-Progressing feels slower than it should thanks to numerous groups of enemies and traps littered just about everywhere you go.
+Progressing feels slower than it should, thanks to numerous groups of enemies and traps littered just about everywhere you go.
 While harden adds new survivability to the genre, parrying is a powerful mechanic, if you can get the timing down.
-Even after starting a new game plus, I never felt I had an excellent grasp on parrying, and eventually, I stopped trying half of the time.
-Granted, you aren’t able to parry from the start, as you must obtain the Tarnished Seal, but it is accessible reasonably early if you know where to find it.
-Instead of being instant, you’ll need to take into account the time it takes for your character to swing the seal out in front of him.
-It isn’t long, but it may throw you off if you are coming from Bloodborne or Sekiro.
-The seal glows red to indicate incoming strikes that can’t be parried, giving you a chance to dodge or use your harden ability.
-Parrying doesn’t cost anything, but when you want to counter, it requires resolve.
+Even after starting New Game Plus, I never felt I had an excellent grasp on parrying, and eventually, I stopped trying half of the time.
+Granted, you aren't able to parry from the start, as you must obtain the Tarnished Seal, but it is accessible reasonably early if you know where to find it.
+Instead of being instant, you'll need to take into account the time it takes for your character to swing the seal out in front of them.
+It isn't long, but it may throw you off if you are coming from Bloodborne or Sekiro.
+The seal glows red to indicate incoming strikes that can't be parried, giving you a chance to dodge or use your harden ability.
+Parrying doesn't cost anything, but when you want to counter, it requires resolve.
 There are four different types of parries in the game based on the kind of infusion within the seal.
-For example, the empowered riposte (which you immediately gain after gaining the Tarnished Seal), allows you to counter and gain a sizable amount of health back.
-Others can dish damage to multiple enemies, or freezing nearby foes.
+For example, the empowered riposte (which you immediately gain after gaining the Tarnished Seal) allows you to counter and gain a sizable amount of health back.
+Others can dish out damage to multiple enemies or freeze nearby foes.

 Exploring the dark and eerie zones stitched together by the ominous swampy starting area in Mortal Shell is certainly atmospheric.
 In typical fashion, it is easy to feel lost in the opening hours, and if you aren't mindful of your surroundings, you may get caught off guard from hidden foes.
 It does feel like the game resorts to using surprise attacks too often, but that's the nature of the genre.